-If you're visiting Kenya, there's a good chance you are flying into and out of it's bustling capital, Nairobi.
-Here we list 13 of the top things to do in this great city, pre- and post-safari.
+If you're travelling to Kenya on safari, there's a good chance you are flying into and out of its bustling capital, Nairobi.
+Here we list 13 of the top things to do in Nairobi, before and after your Kenya Safari.

 Situated on Museum Hill, a ten-minute drive from Nairobi CBD, lies the Nairobi National Museum.
 It was opened on this site in 1930 and closed in 2005 to undergo major renovations, reopening in June 2008.

 The museum and its surrounds link to the four pillars of Kenya’s national heritage – nature, culture, history and contemporary art.
 The museum precinct includes not only the actual museum, but an art gallery, botanical gardens, snake park and shopping/eating facilities.

 Learn about the rich cultural heritage of Kenya and the archaeological origins of man, see the animals and birds of Africa in the galleries, appreciate contemporary Kenyan art, and then go for a stroll through the beautiful botanical gardens.
 If you’re brave, visit the snake park and get up close and personal with some of Africa’s favourite reptiles.